frosimanuel/eleveNeleven/README.md

 🌐 **Cross-Chain NFTs**: As liquidity fluctuates between blockchains and marketplaces, we want to allow artists and collectors to easily bridge their NFTs between blockchains, and thus access other marketplaces.
 We aim to offer this functionality for NFTs minted on our marketplace by leveraging the Chainlink CCIP (Cross-Chain Interoperability Protocol) token transfer function.

+🎶 **Music NFTs**: We add music to NFTs metadata and integrate with frontend, so that artists can tokenize their music and collectors can enjoy it.

+🔒 **EIP-712 Signature**: We implement EIP-712 signature for PolyMint, to allow users to sign messages with their private keys, and thus interact with the smart contract in a secure and gasless way.

+🎨 **Royalty Standards**: We are still determinating which Royalty standard to implement to NFTs, and thus allow artists to set royalties for their art for all marketplaces that implement the standard.

+🔄 **Remixing Feature**: We aim to add remixing feature for NFTs, where the creator receives 30% of the royalties of the remix.

 # Roadmap

 ## Core development